Workers' Comp for Cleaning and Janitorial

 Cleaning and janitorial professionals may be easily injured in their workplaces and should carry appropriate insurance coverage in case of accidents.
 Workers’ compensation, sometimes called workers’ comp or workman’s comp, can help cover medical fees and lost wages for cleaning and janitorial work-related injuries.

 Not only is workers’ comp coverage legally required for almost all cleaning and janitorial businesses with employees‚ but it also helps provide protection for the business by reducing its financial risk.
-For every dollar spent on a workers’ comp claim, $5 are spent in indirect costs—such as lost productivity, hiring and retraining cleaning and janitorial workers, and replacing or repairing damaged equipment.

 The most common injuries experienced by cleaning and janitorial employees are: